 Atlantic City Blackjack: unsurprisingly, this version of the game originated in Atlantic City and remains the more popular Blackjack variant played on the East Coast of the USA.
 Closely following the instructions of the classic game, Atlantic City Blackjack offers some different rules that work out in players favours, hence why it remains so popular.
 This variation is played with eight decks of cards with a dealer’s hole card allowing them to check for Blackjack on a 10 or Ace upward facing card.
 The dealer stands on soft 17, with a double down allowed on any two cards.
 A hand can be split up to three times, allowing a total of four hands.
 Dissimilar 10-value cards can be split, with double down permitted after split.
 Players are allowed a late surrender.

-Pontoon: : played with great pride, this Blackjack variant is an Australian classic which is typically only found in Commonwealth casinos.
+Pontoon: : played with great pride, this Blackjack variant is a classic which is typically only found in Commonwealth casinos.
 Pontoon starts with all the 10 cards being removed from a standard deck of cards (otherwise known as a Spanish Deck) and is then played using six or eight decks.
 The dealer has no hole card and must stand on Soft 17, with their second card remaining concealed until the end of the round.
 The player’s pontoon (which is the name of the blackjack in this variation) always beats the dealer to take an immediate win.
 Pontoon also adapts its own terminology as explained here. which can take some getting used to for Blackjack players that are set in their ways but is a good way to spice things up a bit.
 Web based casinos like G’Day Casino offer a fun range of additional Pontoon variations.